AndrewWilliams3142/al-folio/_pages/publications.md

 nav: true
 ---

-*Unfortunately, not all publications are open-access.
-If you want to have a copy, please don't pay for it!
-Just drop me an email and I'll send it to you personally.
-It's completely legal, and I am very happy to do this.*

 ### in prep:

  - **Williams, A. I. L.**, Nuijens, L., Hohenegger, C., Dagan, G., Stier, P. & Khairoutdinov, M.: Aerosol-cloud-circulation interactions in high-resolution simulations with an imposed SST gradient